PhaneendraGoutham/emcworld-pcf-photon-demo/ci/README.md

-# GCP Next Demo Concourse Pipeline
+# EMCworld Demo Concourse Pipeline

 In order to run the GCP Next Demo Concourse Pipeline you must have an existing [Concourse](http://concourse.ci) environment.
-See [Deploying Concourse on Google Compute Engine](https://github.com/frodenas/bosh-google-cpi-boshrelease/blob/master/docs/deploy_concourse.md) for instructions.

 * Target your Concourse CI environment: